libsdl-org/SDL/docs/README-ios.md

 Notes -- Reading and Writing files
 ==============================================================================

-Each application installed on iPhone resides in a sandbox which includes its own Application Home directory.
+Each application installed on iPhone resides in a sandbox which includes its own application home directory.
 Your application may not access files outside this directory.

-Once your application is installed its directory tree looks like:

-    MySDLApp Home/
-        MySDLApp.app
-        Documents/
-        Library/
-            Preferences/
-        tmp/

-When your SDL based iPhone application starts up, it sets the working directory to the main bundle (MySDLApp Home/MySDLApp.app), where your application resources are stored.
+When your SDL based iPhone application starts up, it sets the working directory to the main bundle, where your application resources are stored.
 You cannot write to this directory.
-Instead, I advise you to write document files to "../Documents/" and preferences to "../Library/Preferences".
+Instead, you should write document files to the directory returned by SDL_GetUserFolder(SDL_FOLDER_DOCUMENTS) and preferences to the directory returned by SDL_GetPrefPath().

 More information on this subject is available here: http://developer.apple.com/library/ios/#documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Introduction/Introduction.html